ngorm/ngorm/GUIDE.md

 # Migrations
-NGORM offers auto migrations. `DB.Automigrate` handless creation of the database table if the database doesn't exist yet.
+NGORM offers auto migrations. `DB.Automigrate` handless creation of the database table if the table doesn't exist yet.
 It also handles changes in the fields.

 Bonus point , you can use `DB.AtomirateSQL` to see the SQL query that will be executed without executing anything.